 - noise that causes nuisance

-- issues round yards and communal are, for example vandalism, graffiti, limiting other tenants’ access to communal facilities, inappropriately disposing of rubbish
+- issues around yards and communal areas, for example vandalism, graffiti, limiting other tenants’ access to communal facilities, inappropriately disposing of rubbish

 - property damage.

 Investigating and substantiating complaints

 Housing SA doesn’t investigate complaints of antisocial behaviour unless there’s an alleged breach of the tenant’s lease agreement.
 If the behaviour doesn't breach the tenant's lease agreement, it’s outside Housing SA’s authority.

 If the complaint is about behaviour outside Housing SA’s authority, the complainant’s referred to the relevant organisation, for example report suspected illegal activity to the police, report barking dogs to the local council.